View Manazerine Foster's Obituary on gaffneyledger.com and share memories

 Manazerine Haney Foster, age 97, peacefully transitioned Friday, December 13, 2019 at The Spartanburg Regional Medical Center.
 She was the daughter of the late President Haney and Venus Fowler Haney.

-She was born April 4,1922 in Cherokee County, SC.
+She was born April 2, 1922 in Cherokee County, SC.
 She was united in holy matrimony to Elzie Lee Foster, to this union nine children were born.
 Manazerine was the last surviving member of her immediate family.
 She was a faithful wife and a loyal mother.
+She was a faithful member of Knuckles Chapel Baptist Church.

-She leaves to cherish fond memories three daughters, Linda Foster, Sandra Foster Poole, Connie Copeland.
-Four sons, Paul Foster, Jimmy Foster, Slyvester Foster, Richard Foster.
-Nineteen grandchildren, Eighteen great-grandchildren and three great-great-grandchildren.
-A host of relatives and friends.
+She leaves to cherish fond memories three daughters, Linda Foster, Sandra Foster Poole, Connie Copeland; four sons, Paul Foster, Jimmy Foster, Sylvester Foster, Richard Foster; twenty grandchildren, eighteen great-grandchildren and three great-great-grandchildren; and a host of relatives and friends.

 A one-hour visitation prior to the service.
 The body will lie-in-state at 10 a.m.
 Interment will follow at Gaffney Memorial Park.